Sam Saunders (footballer): Colchester United

 On 30 March 2019, Saunders joined playoff-chasing League Two club Colchester United on a free transfer, on a contract running until the end of the 2018–19 season.
 He made six appearances before the end of the season and after rejecting a new contract, he announced his retirement in June 2019.

 Return to non-League football

 In November 2019, Saunders began making ad-hoc appearances for Surrey South Eastern Combination club Richmond & Kew.
 In early December 2021, he joined Isthmian League South Central Division club Hanwell Town.
 Saunders made 19 appearances and scored seven goals during a 2021–22 season which ended with promotion via the end-of-season playoffs.
-He signed a new one-year contract in May 2022.
+He signed a new one-year contract in May 2022 and made 15 appearances during the 2022–23 season.
+In June 2023, Saunders transferred to Combined Counties League First Division club Langley and made 11 appearances during the 2023–24 season.
+He was retained for the 2024–25 season, but made just three early-season appearances.

 Coaching career

 During the second half of the 2018–19 season, Saunders spent a period coaching Brentford B. In June 2019, he took over the role as assistant coach of the team and made occasional appearances as a player.
 In January 2020, it was reported that Saunders was studying for his UEFA A Licence, which he completed by the following year.
 As of 2021, he is affiliated with Surrey-based sports coaching company BeSports.
+When fixtures clashed after Brentford B head coach Neil MacFarlane's dual appointment as Scotland U19 head coach in August 2024, Saunders covered the role of B team head coach.
+After MacFarlane was promoted into the first team coaching setup in July 2025, Saunders was appointed head coach of the B team.